oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 If everything is successful you will get a zero exit code.

-### Checking that your node is properly registered
+### Checking that Your Node is Properly Registered

 _We understand these instructions for verification need to improve.
 Any assistance is welcome ;)_